Key Takeaways -

 The Americans with Disabilities Act (ADA) is a civil rights legislation that prohibits discrimination against people with disabilities.
 It also guarantees them the same opportunities as everyone to participate in mainstream American life.
 ADA accessibility guidelines ensure accessibility to all individuals, regardless of their physical limitations.

 Presently, ADA guidelines expand beyond handrails, wheelchair accessibility, or parking spaces.
-With technological advances, ADA compliance standards now encompass all public-facing entities, including most websites, communications, and software.
+With technological advances, ADA compliance standards now encompass all public-facing entities, including most websites, communications, software, and accessibility checker.

 With around 300 million colorblind people worldwide and 250 million with visual impairment, inaccessible PDFs could create an ‘Information Barrier’ for them.
 ADA accessibility requirements apply to PDFs since they are the most widely used file format across industries, schools, and universities.
 ADA requirements ensure that information is fully accessible to those with disabilities.
 While section 508 provides accessibility for digitally published material within government agencies and entities, the ADA compliance requirements apply broadly to society, commerce, and government.